Prince Edward Island

 Under the PEI Health Services Payment Act, abortions were only covered if performed in a hospital and are considered medically necessary by the Health and Community Services Agency.
 Dr. Morgentaler challenged this provision as beyond the jurisdiction of the Agency.
 The Prince Edward Island (PEI) Supreme Court agreed, finding that the regulation was beyond the mandate of the Agency.

 Abortion Access Now PEI v.
-Government of PEI (2016)
+Government of PEI (PE, 2016)

 Draft Notice of Application